top of page

 Stability: The Foundation of Your Stride

-Stability controls side-to-side motion related to pronation, the natural inward roll of your foot.
+Stability controls lateral motion related to pronation, the natural inward roll of your foot.

 Unsure about your pronation?
 Get a gait analysis at a specialty running store or check our guide on running shoe stability.